ROBERT SIEGEL, Host:

-Ms. MARGARET SPELLINGS (Former Education Secretary, Bush Administration): I do think there are some political advantages in characterizing the unions as about the status quo.
-And I would commend the president and the secretary for some of the stances that they've taken are very courageous for a Democrat to take, and I would not characterize them as anti-teacher.
+MARGARET SPELLINGS: I do think there are some political advantages in characterizing the unions as about the status quo.
+And I would commend the president and the secretary for some of the stances that they've taken - are very courageous for a Democrat to take, and I would not characterize them as anti-teacher.
 I would characterize them as pro-student.

 SANCHEZ: That's inside-the-beltway politics, says Randi Weingarten, president of the American Federation of Teachers.
 The real question is: Can this administration work with teachers to push fair and meaningful reforms?

-Ms. RANDI WEINGARTEN (President, American Federation of Teachers): You can't do it without listening to the voices of teachers - that's part of why you hear the anger in my voice - because to demonize and scapegoat them or their unions will end up a failed policy.
+RANDI WEINGARTEN: You can't do it without listening to the voices of teachers - that's part of why you hear the anger in my voice - because to demonize and scapegoat them or their unions will end up a failed policy.

 SANCHEZ: Some say this growing rift, however, could further weaken teachers unions more than it does President Obama.

-Mr. JOE WILLIAMS (Executive Director, Democrats for Education Reform): The political power of teachers unions is vastly overrated right now.
+JOE WILLIAMS: The political power of teachers unions is vastly overrated right now.